Located in subregion/area: Montagne & Val de Reims / Grande Montagne de Reims

 - Henri Chauvet (RM), member of Vignerons Indépendants.
 Has 8.2 ha of vineyards with 60% Pinot Noir, 30% Chardonnay, and 10% Pinot Meunier, and an annual production of 65 000-70 000 bottles.
 The range includes three vintage Champagnes: Cuvée Blanche is made from 100% Chardonnay, Cuvée Noire is made from Pinot Noir, and Cuvée Adonis is made from oak barrel-vinified Chardonnay.
 The two Chauvet producers in Rilly-la-Montagne shouldn’t be confused with Chauvet/A. Chauvet in Tours-sur-Marne.

-- Marc Chauvet (RM, also has a blog).
+- Marc Chauvet (RM, Facebook page).
 Has 6 ha of vineyards in Rilly-la-Montagne, and also vineyards in Mont-Saint-Père (in the Vallée de la Marne Ouest).
 Annual production is 80 000-100 000 bottles.
+Their regular vintage Champagne is composed of 60% Pinot Noir and 40% Chardonnay (referes to the 2008 and 2012 vintages).
+There is also a vintage Champagne called Initiales, composed 55% Pinot Noir and 45% Chardonnay with some oak barrel vinification (refers to the 2011 vintae).
 Used to be a Special Club producer, but seems to have left rather recently.
 The most recent Special Club vintage I’ve seen (as of the autumn 2014) is a 2005 with 70% Chardonnay and 30% Pinot Noir.
-Their regular vintage Champagne is composed of 60% Pinot Noir and 40% Chardonnay (referes to the 2008 vintage).

-- Yves Couvreur (RM), member of Vignerons Indépendants with 6.7 ha of vineyards of which 5.7 ha in Rilly-la-Montagne, 0.6 ha in Taissy, and 0.4 ha in Montbré.
-The range includes three vintage Champagnes: Expression is 100% Pinot Noir, Prestige is composed of 50% Chardonnay and 50% Pinot Noir (refers to the 2010 vintage), and Audace is 100% Chardonnay.
+- Yves Couvreur (RM, Facebook page), member of Vignerons Indépendants with 6.7 ha of vineyards of which 5.7 ha in Rilly-la-Montagne, 0.6 ha in Taissy, and 0.4 ha in Montbré.
+The range includes four vintage Champagnes: Expression is 100% Pinot Noir, Prestige is composed of 50% Chardonnay and 50% Pinot Noir (refers to the 2010 and 2012 vintages), Audace is 100% Chardonnay, and Ephémère which is composed of 100% Pinot Meunier.

 - Couvreur-Fondeur (RC)

-- André Delaunouis (RM), has 7.6 ha of vineyards in the Rilly-la-Montagne.
-The range includes two vintage Champagnes: a blanc de blancs and Dame Palmyre which is 100% Pinot Noir from old vines.
+- André Delaunouis (RM, Facebook page), has 7.6 ha of vineyards in the Rilly-la-Montagne.
+The range includes two vintage Champagnes: Cuvée du 21ème Sièclewhich is a blanc de blancs and Dame Palmyre which is 100% Pinot Noir from old vines.

-- Delaunois D. & Fils (RM), member of Vignerons Indépendants.
+- Delaunois D. & Fils (RM, Facebook page), member of Vignerons Indépendants.
 The range includes a vintage Champagne composed of 1/3 each of Chardonnay, Pinot Meunier, and Pinot Noir.

-- Daniel Dumont (RM), also Dumont, member of Vignerons Indépendants with 10 ha of vineyards in Villers-Allerand, Rilly-la-Montagne, Chigny-les-Roses, and Ludes, as well as in Sézanne and Vindey in the Sézannais area, and Barzy-sur-Marne in the Vallée de la Marne.
+- Daniel Dumont (RM, Facebook page), also Dumont, member of Vignerons Indépendants with 10 ha of vineyards in Villers-Allerand, Rilly-la-Montagne, Chigny-les-Roses, and Ludes, as well as in Sézanne and Vindey in the Sézannais area, and Barzy-sur-Marne in the Vallée de la Marne.
 In total they have 40% Chardonnay, 34% Pinot Noir, and 27% Pinot Meunier.
-The only vintage Champagne (also called Grande Réserve and Réserve) is composed of 70% Pinot Noir and 30% Chardonnay (refers to the 2010 vintage) and Cuvée d’Excellence is composed of 70% Chardonnay and 30% Pinot Noir.
+The two vintage Champagnes are Prestige (formerly called Grande Réserve and Réserve) which is composed of 70% Pinot Noir and 30% Chardonnay (refers to the 2010 and 2013 vintages) and Cuvée d’Excellence is composed of 70% Chardonnay and 30% Pinot Noir using oak barrel vinification (refers to the 2012 vintage).

 - Joseph Fagot, including a vintage Champagne composed of Pinot Noir and Chardonnay.